openstack/networking-bgpvpn/README-bagpipe.rst

 How to use bagpipe driver for the BGPVPN plugin, jointly with the openvswitch ML2 mech driver ?
 -----------------------------------------------------------------------------------------------

+The **bagpipe** driver for the BGPVPN service plugin is designed to work jointly with the openvswitch ML2 mechanism driver.
+It relies on the use of the _bagpipe-bgp BGP VPN implementation on compute node and the MPLS implementation in OpenVSwitch.

 In devstack :

 * ``local.conf``: